A3Armory/www/README.md

 3. Install Git Bash (Windows only)

   If you are in Windows, you should install [MsyGit](https://msysgit.github.io/).
-It comes with Git bash, where you can the "curl" command line utility to talk to ElasticSearch.
+It comes with Git bash, where you can use the "curl" command line utility to talk to ElasticSearch.

 2. Create the A3Wasteland indexes